LOW

 1990-03-02

-The Transnistrian Moldavian Soviet Socialist Republic unilaterally declares independence from Moldova, citing concerns over Moldovan independence and language policies.
-This marks the beginning of the territorial dispute.
+The Transnistrian Moldavian Soviet Socialist Republic declares independence from Moldova following ethnic tensions and Soviet collapse.
+This marked the beginning of the separatist movement in the eastern region.

 1992-03-02